Soil Biogeochemistry: CO₂ Production and O₂ Consumption

 CO₂ and O₂ Diffusivity

-Both CO₂ and O₂ diffusivity in soil are computed using the same parameterization Ryan et al. [32], which accounts for temperature, pressure, and soil moisture effects:
+Both CO₂ and O₂ diffusivity in soil are computed using the same parameterization Ryan et al. [34], with separate reference diffusivities for the two gases:

 where:

-The reference diffusivity $D_0$ depends on temperature and pressure:
+The free-air reference diffusivity is corrected for soil temperature and pressure:

 Volumetric Air Content